HCI-LMC/VLN-MBA-VisualPerturbations/README.md

 # VLN-MBA-VisualPerturbations
 Official code for "Seeing is Believing?
-Enhancing Vision-Language Navigation using Visual Perturbations" (IJCNN2025 accept)
+Enhancing Vision-Language Navigation using Visual Perturbations" **(IJCNN2025 Accepted)**

 This repository is the official implementation of **[Seeing is Believing?
 Enhancing Vision-Language Navigation using Visual Perturbations](https://arxiv.org/abs/2409.05552).**